esphome/esphome-docs/components/climate/pid.rst

 .. note::

-    For example, in the output above, the autotuner is driving the heating output at 100% and trying to reach 24.25 °C.
+    In the output above, the autotuner is driving the heating output at 100% and trying to reach 24.25 °C.

     This will continue for some time until data for 3 phases (6 crossings of the setpoint; or a bit more, depending on the data quality) have been acquired.